If you are reading this, it means you are interested in organizing your own Django Girls event. That's awesome!

 To use the Django Girls name for your workshop, your event needs to meet the following prerequisites:

-- it needs to be free for participants (free of charge, application process open to everyone), and women will have preference in attending
+- it needs to be free for participants (free of charge, application process open to everyone), and women will have priority in attending

 - it has to be non-profit